BryceSchroeder/pycnc/README.md

 ### Install

-1. unzip / untar
+1. unzip dist/pycnc-0.1.zip (windows) or dist/untar pycnc-0.1.tar.gz (linux)
-2. cd into new directory
+2. cd into new directory (where setup.py is located)
 3. python setup.py install

+Copying gcode_generator.py to the same folder as your client scripts is also okay (and simpler) ....

 ### Use